async-labs/saas/README.md

     }
   }
   ```
-  Remember to edit `now.json` so it reflects your
+  Remember to edit `now.json` so it reflects your domain.

 Follow [these simple steps](https://github.com/builderbook/builderbook#deploy) to deploy each app to `Now` by Zeit.